 The HTA are encouraging the UK public to turn their gardens into wildlife havens to save the country's pollinating insects.

-"Bees, Butterflies and Blooms, the first episode of a new TV series, was broadcast on BBC Two at 8pm last night and highlights the decline in the number of pollinators who are vital to the production of the vast majority of the fruits and vegetables we need in our healthy 5-a-day diets.
+"Bees, Butterflies and Blooms, the first episode of a new TV series, was broadcast on BBC Two last week and highlights the decline in the number of pollinators who are vital to the production of the vast majority of the fruits and vegetables we need in our healthy 5-a-day diets.

-Research has shown that more than three quarters of Britain's butterfly species have declined in the past 20 years1 and Britain's wildflower meadows and grasslands have also declined by 98 per cent.
+Research has shown that more than three quarters of Britain's butterfly species have declined in the past 20 years1 and Britain's wildflower meadows and grasslands have also declined by 98%.
 These are worrying figures and the HTA are offering consumers planting advice to attract pollinating insects to their gardens as they are crucial to British wildlife and the economy.

 The recent HTA PlantforLife Environment report revealed that one in three people are now doing things specifically to encourage wildlife into the garden - which is an increase of a third compared to four years ago.
 Also, a survey by Ipsos Mori, commissioned by the HTA revealed that 75% of garden owners agree or strongly agree with the statement "It's important to me that my garden supports wildlife like birds and bees".